1999–2000 FA Premier League: Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the First Division.
-The promoted teams were Sunderland, Bradford City and Watford, returning after absences of two, seventy-seven and eleven years respectively.
+The promoted teams were Sunderland, Bradford City and Watford, who returned after absences of two, seventy-seven and eleven years respectively.
 This was also both Bradford City and Watford's first season in the Premier League.
-They replaced Charlton Athletic, Blackburn Rovers and Nottingham Forest.
-Charlton Athletic and Nottingham Forest were immediately relegated after a season's presence while Blackburn Rovers' seven-year top flight spell came to an end.
+They replaced Charlton Athletic, Blackburn Rovers and Nottingham Forest, who were relegated to the First Division.
+Charlton Athletic and Nottingham Forest were immediately relegated after a season's presence, while Blackburn Rovers' seven-year top flight spell came to an end.